 Our History and Milestones

 Explore the history of the DACCPM at Mass General, including key physicians, discoveries and milestones that changed the field of anesthesia.

-On October 16, 1846, the first public demonstration of ether anesthesia was performed at Massachusetts General Hospital by Boston dentist William T.G.
+On October 16, 1846, the first successful public demonstration of ether anesthesia’s use in surgery was performed at Massachusetts General Hospital by Boston dentist William T.G.
 Morton, making pain-free surgery possible.
 At Mass General, which opened its doors in 1821, only one operation a week was performed in the years preceding the ether demonstration.
 After this historic event, operations not only increased significantly, but Morton's work spread quickly throughout the world and forever changed the surgical experience of patients.

 1955: Publication of "The Powerful Placebo"